chapter 07

 "That's a classic religious experience."

-What we were to plan was obvious.
+Though it seemed quite mad no matter how many times we talked about it, the plan was obvious.
 Weather I liked it or not.
 So I decided to like it.
-Even if it meant leaving my island of books and hanging on a cross.
+Even if it meant leaving my island of books and hanging on a cross for half a day.

 The date was already set.
 Karl convinced us all of that detail.

-"No one alive in Jerusalem has seen or known what an eclipse is."
+“No one alive in Jerusalem has seen or knows what an eclipse is.
+And there is your holy day the day after, it is too good a chance to pass up.”

 I had ten years to get myself used to the idea of letting Roman soldiers drive nails through my hands.
-I understand the logic behind the drama.
-Still it is a mad thing to do.
+I understood the logic behind the drama.
+Still it was a mad thing to do.
+If I hadn’t been convinced we would create the grand antivirus, I would have simply refused.
+For it was a mad idea to have nails driven through my hands and feet.

 Charus and Nimron planted and harvested cannabis and campaigned against alcohol.
 They ran a smoke house and distributed, among other things, my writings.
-I sent stories for children, knowing they were young enough to learn.
+I mostly sent stories for children.
+It was pointless to write anything more than children stories for few could comprehend even the simplest teachings.

-When the time came for Ming, Helene, our three children and I to return to what wasn't so much my home but my pathetic destiny.
+Then the time came for Ming, Helene, our three children and I to return to what was not so much my home but my pathetic destiny.

 I felt like a stranger.
 I had seen very little of my family since I started studying.
-Judas was my only brother interested in taking over dad's business in Galilee.
-Dad had already sold his share of his other places.
-He wasn't wealthy like the King of the Jews, but more wealthy than grandfather Jacob who had little of a king's life.
+Dad had sold his share of his other shops in Egypt.
+He was not wealthy like a real King of the Jews, but more wealthy than grandfather Jacob who had little of a king’s life.

 "Jesus, my love, I miss the Toscana already."